CubeLabsNZ/CubeTime/privacy.md

 # Txmer privacy policy

-Txmer itself neither collects nor stores any data, "personal" or otherwise.
-All data is stored localy on your device or, if you desire, on Apple iCloud using the CloudKit API.
-The iCloud privacy policy is viewable at https://www.apple.com/legal/privacy/
-The only data stored on iCloud is your "Sessions" and "Solves", which is not personal data.
+Txmer itself does not collect any data, "personal" or otherwise.
+Your solves (data not comprising of personal information including but not limiteed to the "scramble" used, the date of the solve, the time taken, and other data) and your sessions (named groups of solves, again with no personal data) are stored locally on your device or optionally on iCloud (see below).
+There are, however two notable things to be aware of:
+1. **Optionally**, Txmer will use the WCA (World Cubing Assocciation)'s API to retrieve your publically available solves, for the sole purpose of stats calculation.
+Once retrieved, it is stored locally on device.
+It requires you to enter your WCA ID, which is used solely for the purpose of retrieving your solves, and can optionally be saved locally for use next time you want to sync solves.
+2. **Optionally**, Txmer will use Apple iCloud to store your sessions.
+The Apple iCloud privacy policy is available at https://www.apple.com/legal/privacy/ and the data stored on iCloud can be viewed and deleted in the Txmer app

 The source code of txmer is publically viewable at https://github.com/pdtcubing/txmer for independent verification.